decentralized-identity/trustdidweb-v03/spec/implementors_guide.md

 Consider being able to replace the current identifiers we are given (email addresses, phone numbers) with `did:tdw` DIDs.
-Comparable hosting platforms might publish our DIDs for us (ideally us still hosting own private keys...).
+Comparable hosting platforms might publish our DIDs for us (ideally, with us in custody of our own private keys...).
 Those DIDs, with the inherent public keys can be used for many purposes -- encrypted email (hello PGP!), messaging, secure file sharing, and more.

 From time to time in that imagined future, we will may want to move our DIDs from one hosting service to another, just as we move from one email or cell